Steve Burke to step down as CEO of NBCUniversal

 Comcast owns NBCUniversal, which is the parent company of NBC News.

-Shell will take over a company in transition, most notably as entertainment companies move to compete with competitors from the tech industry including Netflix, Amazon and Apple.
+Shell will take over a company in transition, most notably as entertainment companies move to take on competitors from the tech industry including Netflix, Amazon and Apple.
 NBCUniversal is preparing to launch its own direct-to-consumer subscription service, Peacock.

 Brian Roberts, Comcast's chief executive officer, thanked Burke in a news release.